Initial Trip Planning

 Winter Park Resort

 All groups will enter the Winter Park Resort’s SOUTH ENTRANCE when entering the resort for any reason.
-All the below maps relating to the resort show this entrance.
-CLICK HERE for a picture of the sign at the South Entrance.
+All the below maps relating to the resort show this South entrance.
+CLICK HERE for a picture of the entrance sign at the South Entrance.
+Do not turn off Hwy.40 at any other resort entrance!
+Other Resort entrances may not be plowed, have steep inclines, and/or not have adequate turn around areas for motor coaches, and could likely result in getting your motor coach stuck!

 Parking at the Winter Park Resort Map and Festival Staff 1st Meet Location at the Winter Park Resort Map YOUR Festival Staff 1st Meet Location at the resort can be found on your Trip Info report, within WPSMF Online, available to view in February.
 This 1st meet location is where you will first meet a festival staff member at the resort on your group’s FIRST ski day arrival at the resort.
 For groups arriving in buses, motor coaches, vans, and personal vehicles- this will most likely be at the Vintage Hotel Parking.
 For groups that have already spent the night, or checked into lodging at the resort, this location will likely be at the Black and White Checkered Flag near West Portal building.
 This map will show where the Black and White Checkered Flag is located, where ultimately every group will meet festival staff members, for a group’s Ticketing packet, Safety Talk, Beginner Lessons, and possibly Equipment Rentals at Winter Park Ski Resort